sarahmbss/sarahmbs.github.io/_posts/2024-03-03-api-spotify-etl.md

     depth: 1
 ```

 As my git repository is public, I just changed the default one for mine.
-If I had a private one, I would have to create a file named encoding with git's name and token, and update yaml with the following command
+If I had a private one, I would have to create a file named encoding with git's name and token, and update yaml with the following command:

 ```powershell
 kubectl apply -f git-secret.yaml -n airflow